2019 Goal Setting

 With Lara Casey's Powersheets

-I’ve been using Lara Casey’s Powersheets for my goal planning the past few years (with the exception of last year which I simply declared The Year of My Marriage :)).
+I’ve been using Lara Casey’s Powersheets for my goal planning the past few years.
 I love Powersheets because before you even begin to set your goals, there’s an entire section dedicated to walking you through a process of looking back over the past year at what worked, what didn’t work, what your big dreams are, and also asks you big questions like where do you want to be when you’re 80 (talk about perspective!), and more!

-Today I want to share a bit about my personal reflection of 2017 and also what some of my goals look like for 2018.
-I love to document my annual goal setting process here on the blog because it’s fun to reflect years later and read how far I’ve come.
+Today I want to share a bit about my personal reflection of 2018 and tomorrow I’ll come back to share what some of my goals look like for 2019.
+I love to document my annual goal setting process here on the blog because it’s really cool to be able to reflect years later and read how far I’ve come.

 So, let’s dive in!